 Mouseflow: This website uses Mouseflow a website analytics tool that provides session replay, heatmaps, funnels, form analytics, feedback campaigns, and similar features/functionality.
 Mouseflow may record your clicks, mouse movements, scrolling, form fills (keystrokes) in non-excluded fields, pages visited and content, time on site, browser, operating system, device type (desktop/tablet/phone), screen resolution, visitor type (first time/returning), referrer, anonymized IP address, location (city/country), language, and similar meta data.
 Mouseflow does not collect any information on pages where it is not installed, nor does it track or collect information outside your web browser.
 If you'd like to opt-out, you can do so at https://mouseflow.com/opt-out.
 If you'd like to obtain a copy of your data, make a correction, or have it erased, please contact us first or, as a secondary option, contact Mouseflow at firstname.lastname@example.org.

 For more information on Mouseflow and GDPR, visit https://mouseflow.com/gdpr/

-Trustpilot: This website uses a trustpilot widget, which link to rhp.org.uk review page within trustpilot https://uk.trustpilot.com/review/rhp.org.uk.
-The Trustpilot widget is displayed on the homepage.
+Trustpilot: This website uses a trustpilot widget, which links to the rhp.org.uk review page at trustpilot https://uk.trustpilot.com/review/rhp.org.uk.
+The trustpilot widget is displayed on the homepage.

-More information on the cookies and cookie type content trustpilot use can be found at https://uk.legal.trustpilot.com/for-reviewers/end-user-privacy-terms Section 8
+More information on the cookies and cookie type content trustpilot create and how they are used can be found at https://uk.legal.trustpilot.com/for-reviewers/end-user-privacy-terms Section 8